Wildertrek/Wildertrek/README.md

 ## 👋 About Me

-Welcome to my personal GitHub Pages!
-I am an AI Lead specializing in advancing AI and ML initiatives, particularly within the federal sector.
-I work on MLOps, data governance, and large-scale AI systems, contributing to both academic research and practical applications.
-My work spans AI maturity modeling, natural language processing (NLP), large language models (LLMs), and machine learning (ML) deployments.
-Currently, I'm developing the next generation of AI capability for various organizations or platforms.
+Welcome to my GitHub!
+I am an AI Architect and Engineering Lead with expertise in advancing AI and ML initiatives, particularly within the federal sector.
+My work bridges the gap between academic research and practical applications, focusing on:

+- **AI Engineering**: Designing scalable AI systems that meet enterprise and mission-critical needs.
+- **MLOps**: Building robust pipelines to support model lifecycle management and operational excellence.
+- **Data Governance**: Ensuring data quality, security, and compliance across large-scale systems.
+- **AI Capability Development**: Advancing AI maturity modeling and implementing next-generation NLP and LLM solutions.

+Currently, I lead the development of cutting-edge AI capabilities for the Summit Data Platform at the U.S. Department of Veterans Affairs, empowering innovative solutions for real-world challenges.

+Here's your updated section with the **🔬 Microscope** emoji:

-### Research Interests
+## 🔬 Research Interests

-- **AI Capability Maturity**: Creating frameworks to measure and enhance AI maturity across projects, with an emphasis on MLOps, CloudOps, and data governance.
+- **AI Capability Maturity**: Developing frameworks to assess and enhance AI maturity, focusing on MLOps, CloudOps, and data governance.
-- **Advanced Applications of LLMs**: Exploring and teaching about large language models, particularly in the areas of retrieval-augmented generation (RAG), function calling, and responsible AI practices.
+- **Advanced LLM Applications**: Exploring large language models (LLMs) for retrieval-augmented generation (RAG), function calling, and responsible AI practices.
-- **Personality Models and Psychology in AI**: Integrating psychology trait models with AI to improve applications in learning environments, healthcare, and beyond.
+- **Psychology and AI**: Integrating psychological trait models with AI to advance applications in education, healthcare, and personalized learning environments.

 ## 🔍 Projects

-### AI Capability Maturity Model
+### 🏗️ **AI Capability Maturity Model**
-This initiative involves:
-- AI use-case curation and prioritization for enterprise-wide implementation
+- Curates and prioritizes AI use cases for enterprise-wide implementation.
-- Development of AI maturity stages with a focus on DevOps, DataOps, and AI Ops layers
+- Develops AI maturity stages with a focus on enhancing DevOps, DataOps, and AI Ops layers.

-### VA GenAI Pipeline (CLEVER Pipeline)
+### 🧠 **VA GenAI Pipeline (CLEVER Pipeline)**
-CLEVER processes over 1.5 million clinical notes daily, enabling insights into social determinants of health and leveraging generative AI for veteran-focused applications.
+- Processes over 1.5 million clinical notes daily to provide actionable insights into social determinants of health.
+- Leverages generative AI to support veteran-focused applications, enabling scalable NLP solutions.

-### VA Public Sector Information Assistant
+### 🤖 **VA Public Sector Information Assistant**
-- Information Assistant (IA) agent template provides a starting point for organizations to build their own custom generative AI capability to extend the power of Azure OpenAI.
-It showcases a common scenario using large language models (LLMs) to “chat with your own data” through the Retrieval Augmented Generation (RAG) pattern.
-- This pattern lets you use the reasoning abilities of LLMs to generate responses based on your domain data without fine-tuning the model.
-Information Assistant agent template is an end-to-end solution which is a comprehensive reference sample including documentation, source code, and deployment to allow you to take and extend for your own purposes.
-This agent template showcases integration between Azure and OpenAI's LLMs.
-- It leverages Azure AI Search for data retrieval and ChatGPT-style Q&A interactions.
-Using the RAG design pattern with Azure OpenAI's GPT models, it provides a natural language interaction to discover relevant responses to user queries.
-Azure AI Search simplifies data ingestion, transformation, indexing, and multilingual translation.
-- The agent adapts prompts based on the model type for enhanced performance.
-Users can customize settings like temperature and persona for personalized AI interactions.
-It offers features like explainable thought processes, referenceable citations, and direct content for verification.
+- A customizable generative AI template integrating Azure OpenAI with large language models (LLMs).
+- Employs **Retrieval-Augmented Generation (RAG)** to enable "chat with your own data" capabilities without requiring model fine-tuning.
+- Key features include:
+  - **Azure AI Search**: Simplifies data ingestion, transformation, indexing, and multilingual translation for seamless retrieval.
+  - **Dynamic Prompts**: Adapts based on model type for optimal performance and allows personalized interactions through customizable settings.
+  - **Explainability and Citations**: Delivers traceable responses with references for verification.
+- An end-to-end reference solution, complete with documentation and deployable code, to support the creation of domain-specific AI systems.

-### Knowledge Graphs and Ontologies
+### 🕸️ **Knowledge Graphs and Ontologies**
-Using NIST SP 800-53 as a base, I am building knowledge graphs to visualize control relationships and analyze compliance structures, integrating this with cybersecurity GRC and AI risk management.
+- Builds knowledge graphs based on NIST SP 800-53 to visualize control relationships and analyze compliance structures.
+- Integrates cybersecurity governance, risk, and compliance (GRC) with AI risk management for enhanced oversight.

 ## 🧑‍🏫 Teaching & Courses